ashutosh5786/Muzz_GO/README.md

 # HTTP Job Queue (Go + MongoDB)

 This project is a simple, FIFO-compliant HTTP-based job queue implemented in **Go** with **MongoDB** as the persistent backend.
-It is containerized using Docker and supports checkpoint-based job fetching, making it suitable for distributed consumers.
+It is containerized using Docker and supports checkpoint-based job fetching.

 ---